 Improve the user experience of educators who create e-learning resources on Historiana;

 Expand the functionalities of the Historiana eLearning Environment;

 Create three new eLearning tools on Historiana eLearning Environment;

 Open up Historiana to web developers and developers of educational resources;

 Re-use sources from Europeana Collections for the benefit of educators and their students.

-The consortium has developed the following outputs:
+The consortium will work in the project to develop the following outputs:

 Documentation for webdevelopers

 Three eLearning tools